-Tihany is located on the North coast of Lake Balaton, the Hungarian sea (the biggest lake in the country).
-It's the most beautiful of the lake, the centre of summer vacations.
+Tihany is located on the North coast of Lake Balaton, the Hungarian Sea (the biggest lake in the country).
+It's the most beautiful of the lakes and the centre of summer vacations.
 While Siofok in the South part is ideal for younger people looking for beaches and fun, Tihany is more suitable for families, couples, and tourists.
+One usually visits the Tihany peninsula to relax, eat, and buy great handmade souvenirs.

 Where is Tihany located?

-Tihanz is located on the only peninsula of Lake Balaton (a 1.5-hour drive from Budapest, the capital city).
-Due to its unique location, it was always a unique destination in inbound tourism.
+Tihany is located on the only peninsula of Lake Balaton (a 1.5-hour drive from Budapest, the capital city).
+Due to its unique location, it has always been a unique destination in inbound tourism.
 There’s a motorway until Balatonakarattya, and then the constantly renewed road on the north shore of Lake Balaton leads to the city.
+Budapest distance: 1,5 hours / 140 km.

 Note that the city is not a paradise for parking.
 It is probably worth arriving early during festivals if you don’t want to park too far.

-Tihany ferry
+Tihany Ferry

-#1 The Tihany Abbey
+The Tihany Abbey (Tihanyi Bencés Apátság)

 The Tihany Abbey, located on the top of the hill, with its two white towers, is the peninsula's symbol.
-To describe the building they use the following expressions:
+To describe the building, they use the following expressions:

-• Cloister: Cloister is an expression that spread in the middle ages.
+• Cloister: Cloister is an expression that spread in the Middle Ages.
 Its Hungarian form is “klastrom”, which indicates a building where monks live together.

 • Abbey: The abbot is a male head of the Christian monastery; the abbey is a monastery under the rule of an abbot.